chapmancbVCU/chappy-php-starter/docs/database_operations.md

 This function accepts two arguments:
 - `$column` - The name of the column to be dropped.
 - `$preserveColumn` - A boolean flag that defaults to false.
 Set to true if you want to keep the column and drop only the index constraint.
+The default value is true.

 **Dropping Unique Constrained Columns**